Blockchain Resume Not Getting Calls? Why Web3 CVs Fail Screening

 AOB’s Web3 CV Review is for candidates who have skills, projects, GitHub links, work experience, security awareness, compliance exposure, or Web2-to-Web3 transferable background — but whose profile is not creating enough recruiter trust in the first scan.

-Use it before sending the same CV to 20 more roles.
+Use it before sending the same CV to another 20 roles and calling the silence ‘market feedback.

 https://artofblockchain.club/announcement/web3-cv-review-services-are-now-open-on-artofblockchainclub